Bemuseed/Bemuseed.github.io/content/posts/NovelArtStylesWithAI/NovelArtStylesWithAI.md

 The project currently consists of a method of training styled LoRa's, and an interactive program that combines and analyses them.

 # Groundwork knowledge

+Here are some of the core pieces this project builds from if you're not already aware of them:

 ## Stable Diffusion

 Stable Diffusion is an open-source deep learning model that can generate images from text and other images.
 A powerful tool called Automatic111 provides a web interface that makes using it much easier.